rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 > protocol for [RabbitMQ streams](/docs/streams).
 There are a number of clients
 > for RabbitMQ in [many different
 > languages](/client-libraries/devtools) see the stream clients.
 We'll
-> use the .NET client stream provided by RabbitMQ.
+> use the [.NET stream client](https://github.com/rabbitmq/rabbitmq-stream-dotnet-client) provided by RabbitMQ.
 >
 > The client supports [.NET Core](https://www.microsoft.com/net/core) as
 > well as .NET Framework 6+.
 This tutorial will use RabbitMQ .NET stream client 1.8.0 and